 Building support for empowered student voice around the world, back in 2002 I started supporting K-12 schools, districts and state education agencies after building SoundOut.org.
 Since then, I’ve partnered with more than 300 different schools and agencies to write policies, develop programs, facilitate professional development and speak at conferences about Meaningful Student Involvement.
 This work has resulted in roles for students on school boards, students training teachers, and new education policies focused on student voice and student engagement.
 This challenges adultism among educators and policymakers by showing the positive potential of all students in every classroom, rather than simply tokenizing through constrained student/adult relationships.

 There is so much work happening to challenge adultism!

 5 Steps to Stop Adultism

-I have identified these 5 steps to stop adultism based on my experience and research.
-Leave your thoughts in the comments section!
+I have developed these 5 steps to stop adultism based on my experience and research.
+Leave your thoughts in the comments section below!

 - Name Your Bias.
 Every single person has bias towards adults.
 No matter how enlightened you are, how educated you might be, or how important you think you are to young people, you are adultist, and you’ve experienced adultism.
 Name your biases and be honest with yourself.